maxw3st/codeSearch/readMe.txt

-This is a small app designed to facilitate looking up code words in their relevant API's.
+﻿This is a small app designed to facilitate looking up code words in their relevant API's.
 The language links are also bookmarklets.
 They can each be dragged into a browser bookmarks toolbar and used from any page on the web.
 To look up a code word first select it, then use the bookmarklet link in the bookmarks toolbar.